Jobs and Internships

 View more jobs: Login to Handshake

 Apply to off-campus jobs tailored to students and new professionals through Handshake.

 - Alaska Department of Labor and Workforce Development

 - Workplace Alaska – Alaska State Government Jobs

 Earn Academic Credit through Internships

 Internships are a great way to gain meaningful work experience, relevant knowledge, and career skills while establishing important connections in the field.
 Depending on your program, you can even earn academic credit toward your degree through your internship.
 Contact your advisor to evaluate your degree plan and see if you are eligible to earn credit for your internship.
-Career Exploration and Services is a great resource to help you find internship opportunities and prepare for your application or interview process.
+Career Services is a great resource to help you find internship opportunities and prepare for your application or interview process.

 - Credit Requirement: Students must be enrolled in a minimum of six credits during the fall or spring semester.
 Those credits may include the student internship.
 During the summer semester, students must be enrolled in 1-3 credits, which can include the student internship.